awsdocs/aws-cloudtrail-user-guide/doc_source/create-kms-key-policy-for-cloudtrail.md

 This policy illustrates how another account can use your key to read encrypted logs from your S3 bucket\.

 **Example Scenario**
-+ Your CMK and S3 bucket are in account 111111111111\.
++ Your KMS key and S3 bucket are in account *111111111111*\.
-+ The user who will read logs from your bucket is in account 222222222222\.
++ The user who will read logs from your bucket is in account *222222222222*\.

 To enable this scenario, you enable decrypt permissions for the IAM role **CloudTrailReadRole** in your account, and then give the other account permission to assume that role\.

-CMK policy statement:
+KMS key policy statement:

 ```
 {